prasanna1209/GitHWTim/IMPORTING.md

 # Importing from Git into Eclipse

-1. Go to File -> Import..., select Projects from Git, and click Next.
+1. Go to File -> Import..., select "Projects from Git", and click Next.

     ![Step 1](https://dl.dropbox.com/s/53ebf9xmdgwwlpq/step1.png)

-1. Select Clone URI, and click Next.
+1. Select "Clone URI", and click Next.

     ![Step 2](https://dl.dropbox.com/s/8nmj9zbn8k158np/step2.png)

-1. Enter the clone URI for this repository (you can get it from the code button on the main page of the repository).
+1. Enter the Clone URI for this repository (you can get it from the code button on the main page of the repository).
 1. Enter your GitHub credentials.
 1. Click Next.